 Resume & Cover Letter

-- Action Words (PDF) - The most popular document!
-A list of $10 verbs words categorized by skill
+- Action Words - A list of verbs categorized by skill

-- Resume Checklist (PDF) - Provides a brief outline for the construction and content of a resume
+- Resume Checklist - Provides a brief outline for the construction and content of a resume

-- Skills by Category (PDF) - How do I express your skills in my resume?
+- Skills by Category - How do you express your skills in my resume?
 Organized by skill set

-- The Reference Page (PDF) - Need to provide a list of references?
-This PDF gives a brief guide on creating a Reference Page
+- The Reference Page - Need to provide a list of references?
+This PDF gives a brief guide on creating one.

-- SEC Resource Library (Books!) - We have a great library of resources for job search and resume development.
-Come on IN!
+- SEC Resource Library (Books) - We have a great library of resources for job search and resume development in Reid 219.

 A cover letter often serves multiple purposes.
 The primary is to provide a story and a more detailed explanation of your skills and experiences.
 Try to create a cover letter that is both informative and interesting to the reader.
 Do not send one generic cover letter to multiple employers.
 If you want to catch their attention, you must tailor the letter to each individual organization.

-Additionally, your cover letter serves as a sample of your writing skills, which are essential to most employers today.
-Make sure that your cover letter is grammatically sound and free of any spelling mistakes!
+Additionally, your cover letter demonstrates your writing skills.
+Make sure that your cover letter is grammatically sound and free of spelling mistakes.

 Here are some great resources that will help you write cover letters:

-- Writing the Cover Letter - Provides a sample template of a cover letter.
+- Cover Letter Checklist - A useful document for revising a draft of a cover letter.

 Have your cover letter reviewed by a career counselor!
-Call 527-5183 to schedule an appointment.
+Schedule an appointment with a SEC staff member using Handshake.

 -Source: Purdue OWL (10.28.2010)

-Do you have language skills that you want to include on your resume?
+Do you have language skills that you want to include on your resume or CV?
 View the Interagency Language Roundtable webpage to assess your level of proficiency on the scale used by government agencies, including the Peace Corps, the State Department, and many more.